AhmadienHafizhYusufi/Webdev-Notes/Javascript/9. Value and Reference/Readme.md

 In both examples, changes to the original array or object **also affect** the copied variable.
 This is because both variables **reference the same** underlying data.

+## Conclusion

+This behavior can be surprising if you're not expecting it, but it makes sense once you understand that **complex values are stored as references**.
+In the next lesson, we'll dive deeper into why this happens and how you can manage it effectively in your code.
+Understanding the **difference between value and reference** is essential for writing robust and predictable JavaScript programs.